 Main types of network architecture

-In a client/server network, a central server or group of servers manage resources and deliver services to client devices in the network.
+In a client/server network, a central server or group of servers manages resources and delivers services to client devices in the network.
 The clients in the network communicate with other clients through the server.
 Unlike the P2P model, clients in a client/server architecture don’t share their resources.
 This architecture type is sometimes called a tiered model because it’s designed with multiple levels or tiers.

 Network topology refers to how the nodes and links in a network are arranged.
 A network node is a device that can send, receive, store, or forward data.
 A network link connects nodes and may be either cabled or wireless links.